Ein al-Beida: Geography and climate

 Ein al-Beida is situated in a plain area on the eastern foothill of the Jordan Valley surrounded by hills and mountains.
 It is located 15 kilometers northeast of Tubas, bordered by the Jordan River to the east, Bardala to the west, the Green Line to the north and the Israeli settlement of Mehola to the south.
 The town's elevation is 166 meters below sea level.

 The total jurisdiction of the village is 15,000 dunams, constituting 3% of the Tubas Governorate's land.
 Built-up area accounts for 480 dunams while 8,500 dunams are agricultural or cultivated lands.

 Warm weather is characteristic of Ein al-Beida, with hot, dry summers and cold and dry winters.
 The average rainfall in the village 275 millimeters.
 The average annual temperature is 21-22 degrees Celsius and the humidity rate is 55%.

 Demographics

 Ein al-Beida's population in 1961 was 573, increasing to 791 in 1997.
 According to a census by the Palestinian Central Bureau of Statistics (PCBS) in that year, 398 were males and 393 were females.
 The census also revealed that 42.9% of the inhabitants were younger than 15, 54.1% between the ages of 15 and 64 and 3% above the age of 64.
-In 2006, Ein al-Beida's population was 1,048.
+In 2006, Ein al-Beida's population was 1,048 and it was 1,138 by 2017.
 The Fuquha family represent about 80% of the village residents while the Daraghma represent roughly 20%.